yokoi-h/gobgp/test/scenario_test/README.md

 ## <a name="section2"> Install local source code
 You need to install local source code into gobgp docker container.
-You also need this installation every testing.
+You also need this operation at every modification to the source code.

 ```
 $ cd $GOPATH/src/github.com/osrg/gobgp